 You’ve walked by that newspaper stand hundreds of times, but did you know there’s a treasure box tucked under it?
 Millions of hidden “caches” (containers) worldwide are hiding, waiting for discovery.
-This worldwide outdoor treasure hunt is called Geocaching, and it’s an exciting — and totally addicting — family adventure.
+This worldwide outdoor treasure hunt is called Geocaching, and it’s an exciting—and totally addicting—family adventure.
+We’ve got a how-to guide that’ll tell you everything you need to know, so keep reading and get ready for fun!

 Originally called “The GPS Stash Hunt” in 2000, founder Dave Ulmer was the first person to start a treasure hunt using GPS coordinates.
 His idea: “take some stuff, leave some stuff.”
 Two people on the internet found his container, and the geocaching game was born.
 Now, over 2 million caches are hidden around the world and over 6 million people are on the hunt to find them.